-This Vegan Chocolate Banana Bread is an easy recipe that’s sure to cure those chocolate cravings.
+This Vegan Chocolate Banana Bread is an easy recipe that's sure to cure those chocolate cravings.
 And it doesn’t slack on the banana flavor either.
-It’s packed with 5 ripe bananas turning it into a moist and tender, dessert-like quick bread.
-Enjoy a slice of this rich, chocolatey bread with glass of non-dairy milk for a decadent breakfast this weekend.
+It's packed with 5 ripe bananas turning it into a moist and tender, dessert-like quick bread.
+Enjoy a slice of this rich, chocolatey bread with a glass of non-dairy milk for a decadent breakfast this weekend.

 This Vegan Chocolate Banana Bread is better than cake!

 But this fabulous recipe was created using our reader's favorite banana bread!
 And taste test after taste test I’d choose a loaf of this decadent chocolate quick bread over a slice of cake!
 Call me crazy for choosing the 'healthier' option, but it’s that good!

 How to tell if your bananas are ripe enough